-- 6. Students may restrict the release of Directory Information, except to others as indicated in point #3 above.
-Requests of non-disclosure of Directory Information must be submitted annually within two weeks of the start of an academic term (fall, spring or summer) and will be valid for the remainder of the academic year (fall through summer).
-Please note: non-disclosure means the University will not release any information about the student to any third party.
-University personnel will respond with the statement "we have no information on this individual" if a request is made.
-This may affect the student's ability to receive financial aid, so careful consideration should be given before requesting non-disclosure.
-A non-disclosure form is available for your use from the Office of Academic Records.
-You may reach us by visiting the first floor of Old Main on the Lebanon Campus or by calling (618) 537-6819. - 7.
-Students may allow other individuals access to both academic and financial information by completing the FERPA Release eForm found on the Academic Records Office web page.
+6. Students may restrict the release of Directory Information, except to others as indicated in point #3 above.
+Requests of non-disclosure of Directory Information

+- 7. Students may allow other individuals access to both academic and financial information by completing the FERPA Release eForm found on the Academic Records Office web page.
 The form has two parts, the first for release of financial information and the second for academic information.
 Students may complete both or only one part of the form. - 8.
 For purposes of compliance with FERPA, McKendree University considers all students independent.
 Parents who wish to have access to the academic records of a student should ask the student to submit a FERPA Release eForm. - 9.
-If a FERPA release form has been submitted, parents or other individuals granted access may: - a.
-Make a request to discuss the grades of the student after mid-term and final grades have been posted; - b.
+If a FERPA release form has been submitted, parents or other individuals granted access may: - Make a request to discuss the grades of the student after mid-term and final grades have been posted; - b.
 Make a request to speak to the instructors of the student regarding attendance, class participation, and grades the student has earned in the class; - c.
 Make a request to have a meeting with the student and the student's academic advisor, instructors, the Registrar or another member of the Academic Records Office, or the Provost.